Fast entangling gates on fluxoniums via parametric modulation of plasmon interaction

 \section{parametric-activated bSWAP-type plasmon interaction}

-In this section, we present a numerical analysis of bSWAP-type plasmon interactions in the coupled fluxonium system, based on the approximate model and using the circuit parameters summarized in Table~\ref{tab:circuit_parameters} (primarily drawn from Ref.~\cite{Ding2023}).
+In this section, we present a numerical analysis of bSWAP-type plasmon interactions in the coupled fluxonium system, based on the approximate model and using the circuit parameters summarized in Table~\ref{tab:circuit_parameters}.
+To ensure the feasibility of the proposed gate architecture, we choose parameters that are achievable in current experiments.
+Accordingly, the fluxonium qubit parameters are adopted from the experimental work in Ref.~\cite{Ding2023}, and the coupling strength we use is well within the experimentally demonstrated value (e.g., $550\,\rm MHz$ in Ref.~\cite{Ding2023}).
+The numerical analysis presented below is performed by solving the Schr\"{o}dinger equation with the system Hamiltonian given in Eq.~(\ref{eq1}) and the parametric drive given in Eq.~(\ref{eq6}), and is carried out using the Python package QuTiP~\cite{Johansson2012}.
 For convenience, the corresponding fluxonium and coupler frequencies are provided in Table~\ref{tab:qubit_parameters}.
 Prior to detailing the system's behavior under parametric driving, we first examine the tunable plasmon interactions within the architecture.
 Hereafter, the system state is denoted as $|Q_1,C,Q_2\rangle$ and when referring exclusively to the fluxonium subspace, the notation $|Q_1,Q_2\rangle\equiv|Q_1,0,Q_2\rangle$ is used.